thecristidima/chip8/README.md

 *DISCLAIMER: I will probably not implement all of these, but I can still hope, right?*

-- Unit test operations (shouldn't be too hard, just tedious)
+- ~~Unit test operations (shouldn't be too hard, just tedious)~~ Replaced with test ROMs (and a few unit tests to check PC is incremented correctly)
 - Add sound support
 - Find a way to save state (and resume from it later on)
 - Customisable user settings (e.g. custom colour schemes)